Skip Navigation

 A spiritual director’s purpose is only to guide the conversation, much like a mid-wife guides a woman through childbirth.

-Is there a Cost?
+Is there a cost?

 To be determined with each situation.

-Email jrubenzer@stbparish.com
+Email: recept@stbparish.com